The Simple & Affordable Hacks Hailey Bieber Swears By For Glowing Skin

 Why Hailey will never leave the house without SPF

 "My skincare routine is really focussed on hydration, protecting the barrier of my skin and keeping it healthy," Hailey tells R29.
-"That means lots of hydration and never leaving the house without SPF – ever."
+"That means lots of hydration and never leaving the house without SPF — ever."
 Whether the sun's shining or not, a daily slathering of high factor, broad spectrum sunscreen will help protect skin from damaging UVA and UVB rays, which can cause skin cancer, fine lines, pigmentation and painful burns.
-R29 loves the Escentual Sunscreen SPF50+, £6.95, and the Clarins Dry Touch Facial Sun Care UVA/UVB 50+, £20.
-Hailey is a fan of the bareMinerals Skinlongevity range, so if you're looking for a 2-in-1 product, try the Vital Power Moisturiser with SPF 30, £37.50.
+R29 loves Ultra Violette's Queen Screen, and Naked Sundays' Collagen Glow Creme.
+Hailey is a fan of the bareMinerals Skinlongevity range, so if you're looking for a 2-in-1 product, try the Vital Power Moisturiser with SPF 30.

 The one skincare product Hailey can't do without